-Industry-standard software products are used by students to create high-impact professional desktop publishing designs and multi-page web-site designs in this project-based course.
-Adobe In Design, and Adobe Illustrator provide the foundation from which students develop professional documents.
-Adobe Dreamweaver is used to create impressive web-sites by students who can easily apply their skills to the business world.
-Digital Cameras are used to capture images which are later edited using a variety of techniques and then used in a variety of applications.
+Industry-standard software products are used by students to create high-impact professional desktop publishing designs, photos, and illustrations in this project-based course.
+Adobe InDesign, Illustrator, and Photoshop, as well as various online software packages, will provide the foundation from which students develop professional documents.
 Students taking this course will leave with advanced skills useful in either college or the workplace.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.

-CTE State Approved Program in Computer Systems Networking & Telecom/Cisco Academy
+CTE State Approved Program Cisco CyberSecurity

-Information Technology Essentials
+CyberSecurity 1: Information Technology Essentials